SIMDA-UNED/rocf-mci-detection/README.md

 Operating system: GNU/Linux Debian 13 (trixie=stable 2025-08-09)

-Hardware environment: Intel(R) Core(TM) i7-7820X CPU @ 3.60Ghz, 32 GB RAM, NVIDIA GeForce GTX 1080.
+Hardware environment: Intel(R) Core(TM) i7-7820X CPU @ 3.60Ghz, 32 GB RAM, NVIDIA GeForce GTX 1080 GPU.

 Programming language: Python 3.8.12

 Programming libraries: TensorFlow + Keras 2.4.1

-Please, download the [augmented ROCFD528 (binary images)](https://edatos.consorciomadrono.es/dataverse/rey) dataset.
+Please, download the [augmented ROCFD528 (binary images)](https://doi.org/10.21950/MFHOO4) dataset.
 Make sure to convert the augmented ROCFD528 dataset into a pickle using the script utils/dataset_to_pickle.py.

 How to clone and use our environment will be detailed in the following.